Considering a cash–out refinance?

 But because the loan is secured by your home, you typically want to spend your funds on something with a good return on investment – like home renovations or consolidating higher–interest debt.

-See a few good uses for your cash-out refinance here.Verify your cash-out refinance eligibility (Oct 28th, 2020)
+See a few more good examples of how to use a cash–out refinance here.Verify your cash-out refinance eligibility.
+Start here (Nov 27th, 2021)

 How a cash–out refinance works

-A cash-out refinance works by taking out a new, larger mortgage loan to pay off your old one.
+A cash–out refinance works by taking out a new, larger mortgage loan to pay off your existing loan.

-The funds remaining after paying off your original mortgage are paid to you in the form of a check at closing.
-This is the “cash-out” component.
+The money remaining after paying off your original mortgage is paid to you in the form of a check at closing.
+This is the “cash–out” component.

-Here’s an example of a cash-out refinance works:
+Here’s an example of how a cash–out refinance works: